Prison Love is Mind Manipulation

 “These men,” she said, “become masters of manipulation.
 They’ve learned how to control a woman’s mind—especially if she is lonely and vulnerable.
 I started corresponding with Sam, particularly because I knew his parents and had known him briefly as a young teen many years before.
 I inquired about him one day and began to write.

 I had recently ended a bad relationship and was despondent.
 Sam seemed so nice and kind.
 He read my letters and empathized with me on so many levels—even offering advice on how to muddle through the recovery process.
-He was a shoulder to learn on.
+He was a shoulder to lean on.
 A rock of support.
 And he became my treasured confidant.

 Friendship sure, however, I never intended to become romantically involved with a prisoner.
 I simply welcomed the companionship; it eased my loneliness.